"Over 60 pc of styrene vapour leak from plant polymerised"

-Amaravati, May 8 (PTI): Over 60 per cent of the styrene vapour that leaked from a tank in LG Polymers near Visakhapatnam on Thursday, killing at least 11 people, has polymerized so far and all chemical tanks in the plant are safe, District Collector V Vinay Chand said on Friday.
-In a report submitted to Chief Minister Y S Jagan Mohan Reddy during a video conference, the Collector said it might take 18-24 hours for the remaining vapour to polymerise and turn safe.
+(Eds: Adds details) Amaravati, May 8 (PTI): Over 60 per cent of the styrene vapour that leaked from a tank in LG Polymers near Visakhapatnam on Thursday, killing at least 11 people, has polymerized so far and all chemical tanks in the plant are safe, District Collector V Vinay Chand said on Friday.
+In a report submitted to Chief Minister Y S Jagan Mohan Reddy during a video conference, the Collector said it might take 18-24 hours for the remaining vapour to polymerise, a process to bring down the temperature below 20 degree Celcius where styrene remains in its original liquid form, and turn safe.

 Special CS (Industries), Visakhapatnam District Collector and city Police Commissioner will be the other members.
 "The Committee shall inquire into the reasons for the leakage and verify if the company adhered to all safety protocols.

-The Committee has been asked to submit its report within a month..
+The Committee has been asked to submit its report within a month.
+As many as 11 people were killed in the early morning gas leak on Thursday which affected around 1,000 people.

 - READ MORE ON: